JosVermoesen/ng-vsoft/README.md

 marIntegraal users can get in touch for their own version of this app (including use of mail service via our dotnet core server)

-## Development Tools used for this app on december 2024
+## Development Tools used for this app on 2025 July

 - [Install NVM for different versions of NodeJS)](https://github.com/coreybutler/nvm-windows/releases)
 - In terminal `nvm install 20.14.0` and `nvm use 20.14.0`